gmullernh/csharp-image-merger/README.md

 # ImageMerger
-An implementation of ImageProcessor for image mergin and standardization
+An implementation of [ImageProcessor](https://imageprocessor.org/) for image merging and standardization.